 Upward Bound through Umpqua Community College serves 65 students from Roseburg, Douglas, and South Umpqua high schools every year.

 Participants participate throughout the year and attend a six-week summer academy.
 The first week is a summer camp to foster teamwork while covering educational content in an outdoor setting.
 The remaining five weeks includes instruction in math, laboratory sciences, composition, literature, and foreign languages.

-During the academic year, Upward Bound holds at least five Saturday Seminars and a number of team meetings at the high schools.
+During the academic year, Upward Bound holds at least five Saturday Seminars and a number of team meetings, and Academic Sessions at the high schools.
 These events cover content in the core subject areas, as well as career planning, college exploration, SAT/ACT preparation, guest speakers, trips to educational locations throughout Oregon, and a variety of team building activities.

 - A coordinator at Douglas, Roseburg, and South Umpqua high schools assists students with their academic needs

 - Year-round tutoring and/or study groups in a variety of subjects

 - Trips to college campuses and cultural events throughout the state